UK's Labour Party pledges to control rents if elected on May 7

-Left-wing Labour and Prime Minister David Cameron’s center-right Conservatives are neck-and-neck in most opinion polls ahead of the election and both are searching for a policy idea that might break the deadlock.
+Left-wing Labour and Prime Minister David Cameron’s centre-right Conservatives are neck-and-neck in most opinion polls ahead of the election and both are searching for a policy idea that might break the deadlock.

 Labour leader Ed Miliband has previously promised he would intervene in other areas, such as the energy market, to keep prices down.
 His latest proposal is aimed at younger voters, many of whom cannot afford to buy property because of historically high house prices.